trpc/trpc/www/docs/nextjs/nextjs-intro.md

 ## Add tRPC to existing Next.js project

-:::info
+:::tip
-If you want to use tRPC with a new project, it's easier to start off with one of the example project - see the [Quickstart secion](../main/quickstart.md)
+If you want to use tRPC with a new project, it's easier to start off with one of the example project - see the [Example Apps](../main/example-apps.md).
 :::